GVeras/Boggle-Solver/README.md

 - No pronouns.
 - No translated words.

-The tradional boards are 3x3, 4x4, or 5x5.
+The tradional boards are 3x3, and 4x4.

 **Scoring:**